Cable fly: Muscle Worked, Alternate, Variations

-As your chest muscles strengthen, you challenge them in different ways in order to grow them.
-And you need variety, intensity, and frequency in order to achieve this.
+As your chest muscles strengthen, you challenge them in different ways to grow them.
+You need variety, intensity, and frequency to achieve this.

-Cable chest flies are one of the best ways to add variety to chest exercises and strengthen the pectoral muscles.
+And cable chest flies are one of the best ways to add variety and intensity to chest exercises.

 What is Cable Chest Fly